-SEA countries let down by Taylor Swift Eras Tour snub can shake it off by upping their game, say experts
+S-E Asia countries stung by Taylor Swift tour snub are shaking it off with new funds, new rules

 JAKARTA – The “Swiftonomics” is clear: Taylor Swift’s sold-out stadium Eras Tour concerts have already injected billions in spillover economic benefits to its tour stops so far – and countries in South-east Asia are eager to start luring such superstar acts to amp up tourism and consumer spending on their home ground.

 But experts say big money-making acts like Taylor Swift are more likely to perform in venues where they can get the best deal for their shows.

 Connectivity, infrastructure and security are pivotal considerations, aside from subsidies or grants like what Singapore was revealed to have offered the singer.

-Singapore is the only stop in South-east Asia for Swift, who will be playing at the National Stadium on March 2 to 9, after stops in Japan – where the pop phenomenon’s four shows reportedly injected more than 34 billion yen (S$305 million) into the country’s economy – and Australia.
+Singapore is the only stop in South-east Asia for Swift, who will be playing at the National Stadium from March 2 to 9, after stops in Japan – where the pop phenomenon’s four shows reportedly injected more than 34 billion yen (S$304 million) into the country’s economy – and Australia.

 The region’s Swifties, as the singer-songwriter’s fans are called, were upset – and started making travel plans – when it was announced in mid-2023 that Tokyo and Singapore were the only Eras Tour stops in Asia.
 Hotel bookings for March experienced a surge, as The Straits Times reported in July 2023.